monero-project/monero-docs/docs/en/rpc-library/wallet-rpc.md

 Outputs:

--   _tx_hasht_  - array of: string.
+-   _tx_hash_  - array of: string.
 The tx hashes of every transaction.
 -   _tx_key_  - array of: string.
 The transaction keys for every transaction.
 -   _amount_  - array of: integer.
 The amount transferred for every transaction.
 -   _fee_  - array of: integer.
 The amount of fees paid for every transaction.